mogbolahan/faceOauth/README.md

 3. Detect the 5 landmarks (2 eye centers, the nose tip, and 2 mouth corners) to detect the faces in those randomly taken pictures.
 5. Use pattern recognition algorithm to authenticate the user.
 6. Use deep learning approach to improve the recognition results.

+SCOPE AND LIMITATIONS

+TECHNOLOGIES
+# javascript
+#PHP
+MySQL

+COMPATIBLE BROWSERS
+For now, it only works with Firefox and Internet explorer.
+The newer versions of Google Chrome require HTTPS to use the webcam.